How to Install QGIS Python Bindings on Windows

 • DLL load failed while importing qgis.core: Missing Visual C++ Redistributable (2015–2022) or PATH ordering conflict.
 Install the latest VC++ runtime and ensure QGIS bin directories appear before system Python paths.

 • ModuleNotFoundError: No module named 'qgis': Your IDE is pointing to a system Python interpreter.
-Configure your IDE to use C:\OSGeo4W\bin\python-qgis-ltr.bat or create a virtual environment that inherits OSGeo4W paths.
+Configure your IDE to use C:\OSGeo4W\bin\python-qgis-ltr.bat as the interpreter, or create a virtual environment that inherits OSGeo4W paths via a .pth file.

 • Proxy/Network Timeouts: Set http_proxy and https_proxy environment variables before launching OSGeo4W, or download .msi packages manually and select Install from Local Directory.